meronmee/grunt-updateref/README.md

 # grunt-updateref

-> A Grunt plugin to update the references of external js/css files in html file.
+> A Grunt plugin to update the references to external js/css files in html file.
 It is mostly used after grunt-contrib-concat plugin.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`